 Vehicles with 4WD may say “four-by-four” or “4×4” in their sales materials.
 When shopping for 4WD vehicles, think of a Jeep Wrangler or Toyota Land Cruiser.
-You’re ready for some serious off-roading with a 4-wheel drive vehicle as you climb over boulders, ford a remote stream or traverse a mountain pass.
+You’re ready for serious off-roading with a 4-wheel drive vehicle as you climb over boulders, ford a remote stream, or traverse a mountain pass.

 All-wheel drive vehicles automatically adjust to driving conditions and slippery traction instead of constantly applying power as in 4-wheel drive.
 Cars do this physically, with transfer cases and differentials on each axle, or electronically by applying the brakes on one or more wheels.
 Sensors on each wheel monitor traction and wheel speed hundreds of times per second and transmit information to the car’s computer.
 Called brake vectoring, many modern cars have this system to improve handling in all types of weather conditions.

-Under normal driving conditions, most AWD systems send power to just 2 wheels, either the front or back.
-When the car detects slippage in a wheel, it sends power to that wheel to try to find better traction.
+Under normal driving conditions, most AWD systems send power to just two wheels, either the front or back.
+When the car detects slippage in a wheel, it sends power to that wheel to find better traction.
 AWD vehicles don’t need the driver’s input to activate, unlike manual 4WD options.
 If there’s ever a problem with your all-wheel drive system, a warning light may show up on the dashboard alerting you to a potential problem.
 AWD systems are ideal when you have rapidly changing conditions, such as when it first starts raining or if you have light snow on the road.

-Keep in mind that AWD and 4WD vehicles improve traction on road surfaces and prevent your car from slipping on roads and getting stuck in mud and snow.
+Remember that AWD and 4WD vehicles improve traction on road surfaces and prevent your car from slipping on roads and getting stuck in mud and snow.
 Traction control does not help your car steer better, brake more efficiently or take corners better.
 Even with top-of-the-line traction control systems, drivers must still remain completely alert during bad weather conditions.
 You should still drive carefully at all times.

 Up-front costs of vehicles with all-wheel traction control systems go up.
 Expect to pay an extra $1,300 on a Honda CR-V or $3,500 on a Ford F-150 pickup equipped with 4WD or AWD.
 Maintenance costs also increase because the differentials on each axle require oil changes that can run anywhere from $40 to $150.
-If you don’t change the oil at regular intervals, repairing the differentials cost more than the oil changes.
+If you don’t change the oil regularly, repairing the differentials costs more than the oil changes.
 Repairs may be more complicated with all-wheel drive systems because they have more electronic components versus 4-wheel drive cars.
 If finances are a concern for you, do the math when it comes to AWD vs. 4WD before buying a car.